3dgeo-heidelberg/AImon/docs/index.md

 <!-- ### 🎯 Overall objective of the project -->
 ### Overall objective
 <div style="text-align: justify">
 Our environment and the Earth's surface are constantly changing, and global warming and climate change are accelerating the pace and magnitude of these changes.
 As a result, geohazards - triggered by natural events or human activities - are becoming more frequent.
-For example, intense and prolonged rainfall is increasingly causing landslides and rockfalls that threaten local populations and critical infrastructure such as railways and roads, with serious economic consequences.
+For example, intense and prolonged rainfall or thawing of permafrost in the Alps are increasingly causing landslides and rockfalls that threaten local populations and critical infrastructure such as railways and roads, with serious economic consequences.

 A key tool for integrated risk management is access to relevant 4D geospatial information - accurate 3D data with high temporal resolution - acquired through near real-time, permanent or on-demand monitoring.
-Permanently installed autonomous laser scanning (PLS) systems have shown great potential for monitoring hazard zones, producing billions of measurements daily.
+Permanently installed autonomous laser scanning (PLS) systems have shown great potential for monitoring hazard zones, producing billions of 3D measurements daily.
 Early computational methods exist to analyze this data, but to make it operational, a new interface is needed to bridge application needs with 4D data collection and analysis.

-This interface will connect stakeholder expertise with autonomous PLS systems and data archives using AI and 4D analysis.
-It will enable the operational use of PLS for risk monitoring - detecting and tracking relevant events such as slope activity in real time.
-For the first time, stakeholders will be able to use PLS for continuous hazard monitoring.
+This interface connects stakeholder expertise with autonomous PLS systems and data archives using AI and 4D analysis.
+It enables the operational use of PLS for risk monitoring - detecting and tracking relevant events such as slope activity in real time.
+For the first time, stakeholders are able to use PLS for continuous hazard monitoring.
 </div>

 <!-- ### 📌 Study site -->
 ### Study site
 <div style="text-align: justify">
-The goal of this project is to bridge the gap between research and practice.
-While key methods for multi-temporal analysis and subtopics such as uncertainty in change detection have been developed, this project focuses on refining and extending them for practical, application-oriented use.
+The goal of this project was to bridge the gap between research and practice.
+While key methods for multi-temporal analysis and subtopics such as uncertainty in change detection had been previously developed, this project focused on refining and extending them for practical, application-oriented use.
 The
-<a href="https://www.geog.uni-heidelberg.de/en/3dgeo">3DGeo Research Group Heidelberg</a> developed computer-based methods for automatic information extraction and visualization from 4D-PLS data.
-The study site is located in <a href="https://maps.app.goo.gl/1k6VpK1gXzoZ1TLJ9">Trier, Germany</a> (Fig. 1), at the <a href="https://maps.app.goo.gl/JLSZRwxY1ppR6zbr7">Trierer Augenscheiner</a> (Fig. 2).
+<a href="https://www.geog.uni-heidelberg.de/en/3dgeo">3DGeo Research Group Heidelberg</a> developed computer-based methods for automatic information extraction and visualization from 4D-PLS data as their main focus in the AIMon project.
+The study site was located in <a href="https://maps.app.goo.gl/1k6VpK1gXzoZ1TLJ9">Trier, Germany</a> (Fig. 1), at the <a href="https://maps.app.goo.gl/JLSZRwxY1ppR6zbr7">Trierer Augenscheiner</a> (Fig. 2).
 </div>